mookjp/rails-docker-example/README.md

 You can upgrade space to add swap space following this procedure:
 [How To Add Swap on Ubuntu 14.04 | DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04)

+I confirmed that swap 4GB works for this project.

 ### Deploy with CircleCI